edanalytics/dbt_synth_data/README.md

 The dataset is constructed based on word lists and frequencies from [`wordfreq`](https://github.com/rspeer/wordfreq) and part-of-speech tagging from [`polyglot`](https://polyglot.readthedocs.io/en/latest/POS.html).
 Language availability is based on the set intersection of the languages supported by these two libraries.

+You may run into an error when loading this data using `dbt seed` on SQLite - [an issue](https://github.com/codeforkjeff/dbt-sqlite/issues/35) has been raised with the `dbt-sqlite` adapter to solve this, in the meantime, you'd have to manually edit the seed batch size (make it smaller) to load `synth_words` in SQLite.

 ## Languages
 The language list in `seeds/synth_languages.csv` contains 222 commonly-spoken (living) languages, with, for each, the ISO 693-2 and ISO 693-3 language codes, the approximate number of speakers, and a list of countries in which the language is predominantly spoken.
 Country names are consistent with those in the countries dataset at `seeds/synth_countries.csv`.